Ukraine boats added to EU-Russia summit preparations

 That, in turn, came after Russia and Ukraine agreed, in October, to hold elections in the Russia-occupied territories in the region.

-And the whole process began in September, when Russia freed 35 prisoners of war and political prisoners, including a well-known Ukrainian film maker, Oleg Sentsov.
+And the new momentum started in September, when Russia freed 35 prisoners of war and political prisoners, including a well-known Ukrainian film maker, Oleg Sentsov.

 "The time has come, the time is right, to work towards reducing the distrust between Russia and Europe, who ought to be partners on a strategic and economic level," French foreign minister Jean-Yves Le Drian said in Moscow at the time.

-France and Germany speak for the EU in the so-called 'Normandy process' - a series of peace summits which were launched after Russia invaded Ukraine in 2014, but which have not been held since 2016.
+France and Germany represent the EU in the so-called 'Normandy process' - a series of peace summits that were launched after Russia invaded Ukraine in 2014, but which have not been held since 2016.

-For his part, Ukrainian president Volodymyr Zelensky said he had spoken by phone with Macron on Friday and that the French president had "emphasised that Ukraine could further count on France's support in all matters".
+For his part, Ukrainian president Volodymyr Zelensky said he had spoken with Macron by phone on Friday and that the French leader had "emphasised that Ukraine could further count on France's support in all matters".

-But there is concern in Ukrainian security circles that Macron and Zelensky could sell out Ukraine in a bad deal.
+But there was concern in Ukrainian security circles that Macron and Zelensky might sell out Ukraine in a bad deal.

 If the self-proclaimed republics in the Russia-occupied Donbas and Luhansk regions in east Ukraine held elections and gained a special status, Russia could use them to stop Ukraine's alignment with the West, a Ukrainian security contact told EUobserver.